Today's Articles

 *Dianne McIntyre was born on this date in 1946.
 She is a Black dancer, choreographer, and teacher.

-Dianne McIntyre was born in Cleveland, Ohio, to Dorothy Layne McIntyre, the first African American woman to be licensed by the Civil Aeronautics Authority, and Francis Benjamin McIntyre.
+Dianne McIntyre was born in Cleveland, Ohio, to Dorothy Layne McIntyre, the first Black woman to be licensed by the Civil Aeronautics Authority, and Francis Benjamin McIntyre.
 At the age of four, McIntyre began studying ballet under the tutelage of Elaine Gibbs after seeing Janet Collins in the Metropolitan Opera Company's Cleveland production of Aida.
 As a teenager, she studied modern dance with Virginia Dryansky.
-In 1964, McIntyre graduated from John Adams High School before attending Ohio State University.
+1964, McIntyre graduated from John Adams High School before attending Ohio State University.

 There, she first studied French with plans to become a linguist with the United Nations, but she became a dance major during her third year after taking a dance history course with Shirley Wynne.
 In 1966, McIntyre attended the American Dance Festival.
 While taking graduate courses at Ohio State University, the head of the dance department, Helen P. Alkire, put McIntyre's name up for a position at the University of Wisconsin, Milwaukee, where McIntyre was then hired.
 There, she choreographed for a year before moving to New York City in 1970.

-In New York, McIntyre studied under Viola Farber and Gus Solomons Jr. At a workshop with Anna Sokolow, the Nikolais Dance Theater, Judith Dunn, and Bill Dixon; she was drawn to the connection between dance composition and avant-garde jazz and free jazz.
+In New York, McIntyre studied under Viola Farber and Gus Solomons Jr. At a workshop with Anna Sokolow, the Nikolais Dance Theater, Judith Dunn, and Bill Dixon, she was drawn to the connection between dance composition and avant-garde jazz and free jazz.
 She began to attend the rehearsals of jazz musicians, such as the Master Brotherhood, where she taught herself how to move to jazz.
 Her frequent attendance at the Master Brotherhood rehearsals earned her the "Cancer Dancer" nickname because she was born in July.
-Under the mentorship of Louise Roberts, the director of the Clark Center, McIntyre founded the Harlem studio and company, Sounds in Motion in 1972.
+Under the mentorship of Louise Roberts, the director of the Clark Center, McIntyre founded the Harlem studio and company Sounds in Motion in 1972.

-Sounds in Motion performed at venues such as the Joyce Theater, Brooklyn Academy of Music, and John F. Kennedy Center for the Performing Arts, and touring in Europe as Harlem's only modern dance studio.
+Sounds in Motion was performed at venues such as the Joyce Theater, Brooklyn Academy of Music, and John F. Kennedy Center for the Performing Arts, and it was touring Europe as Harlem's only modern dance studio.
 The studio was a space where what McIntyre termed "the culture crowd," a label that included dancers and musicians, scholars, activists, and artists from all fields, could gather and engage in furthering the movement of black consciousness.
 Many students who studied under McIntyre at the Sound in Motion studio accomplished much in their own right, including Jawole Willa Jo Zollar, founder of Urban Bush Women.

 McIntyre has been a guest artist and teacher at numerous institutions, including the American Dance Festival, Jacob's Pillow Dance, and the Bates Summer Dance Festival.
 She has also been on the faculty of Sarah Lawrence College.
 In 2013, Barnard College's Africana Studies Program and Consortium for Critical Interdisciplinary Studies hosted a two-day conference titled The Worlds of Ntozake Shange.
 At the event, McIntyre and Shange discussed their work together and the legacy of their collaboration.
 In 2014, McIntyre returned to Barnard to hold a movement workshop for a course on Ntozake Shange's work and influence.

 In the fall of 2014, McIntyre will be choreographing a new Choreopoem by Shange to be premiered at the Brooklyn and Kelly Strayhorn Theatre in Pittsburgh, Pennsylvania.
 She has won numerous honors for her work, including an Emmy nomination, three Bessie Awards, and a Helen Hayes Award.
-She is a member of the Stage Directors and Choreographers Society, the American Society of Composers, Authors, and Publishers, and the Dramatists Guild of America.
+She is a member of the Stage Directors and Choreographers Society, the American Society of Composers, Authors, Publishers, and the Dramatists Guild of America.

 To Become a Dancer